novascreen/slack-auto-away/README.md

 This let's you automatically set yourself away and back on a schedule using cron.

+When there is a status text set, the presence will not be updated.

 ## Getting started

 ### Getting Slack token and cookie